-Originally referred to as "hot-pressed tile," LVT consists of vinyl backing, a vinyl core, a photographic print film layer of the floor's design and a transparent layer finished with a polyurethane coating known as a "wear layer."
-This layer may also include ceramic bead, silica bead or aluminum oxide to re-enforce it.
+Originally referred to as "hot-pressed tile," LVT consists of vinyl backing, a vinyl core, a photographic print film layer of the floor's design, and a transparent layer finished with a polyurethane coating known as a "wear layer."
+This layer may also include ceramic bead, silica bead, or aluminum oxide to reinforce it.
 It can vary in thickness; high-traffic environments use LVT with a wear layer of 28 millimeters or higher for greater durability.

-LVT is softer, warmer and flatter than ceramic tile.
-It may scratch, but it will never crack and mimics ceramic tile without the expense and potential for damage.
-Replacing a cracked tile is not only costly but it may be impossible to find a new piece if the manufacturer discontinued the design.
+LVT is softer, warmer, and flatter than ceramic tile.
+It may scratch, but it will never crack, and it mimics ceramic tile without the expense and potential for damage.
+Replacing a cracked ceramic tile is not only costly but it may be impossible to find a new piece if the manufacturer discontinued the design.

 How to Prep and Install LVT

 When shopping for tile, you can determine how many cases you'll need by dividing the square footage of the room into the square footage listed on the tile's packaging.
 For example, if there are 10 square feet of tile in a single case and the room is 100 square feet, you'll need 10 cases to cover the floor.
-You may also want to purchase a few extra cases to replace any tiles that get damaged in the installation process.
+You may also want to purchase an extra case to replace any tiles that get damaged in the installation process.

 Before the mid-1980s, most vinyl sheet flooring contained asbestos.
-If the floor on which you're working is from that era or earlier, consult a professional before any installation occurs.
-According to the Environmental Protection Agency, a licensed asbestos abatement contractor will come to your home and test the floor.
+If the floor on which you're working is from that era or earlier and it's damaged, consult a professional before any installation occurs.
+A licensed asbestos abatement contractor must come to your home and test the floor.
 If it has asbestos, the contractor will remove it safely without causing harm to you or anyone in your home.

-Even if it's in good condition, your subfloor will likely not be perfectly smooth, so you'll probably need to use floor patch to fill in seams, boost spots and seal gaps.
-If your floor has high spots in some areas, sand it down with a belt sander using 40- to 60-grit sandpaper.
+Even if it's in good condition, your subfloor will likely not be perfectly smooth, so you'll probably need to use floor patch to fill in seams and seal gaps.
+If your floor has high spots in some areas, sand it down with a belt sander using 60- to 80-grit sandpaper.
 Sanding floors brings up plenty of dust, so make sure to wear a mask, and if your furnace is on, turn it off to keep dust particles in one location.
 For floors with more substantial damage, you may want to cover the whole area with floor patch.

-Removing or leaving base trim depends on the height of your new floor.
-If it's lower than the previous floor, you may want to leave the trim on, but if it's higher, you'll need to trim off a bit of the door to get it to fit.
+Removing or leaving door trim depends on the height of your new floor.
+If the new floor is lower than the previous one, you may want to leave the trim as it is, but if it's higher, you'll need to trim a bit off the bottom door to get the tiles to fit under it.
 Undercut door trim jambs and casing with either an oscillating saw or handsaw to fit LVT underneath if necessary by using a tile and underlayment as a guide.
-You may also need to remove baseboards to install vinyl flooring.
+It's also a good idea to remove baseboards to install vinyl flooring.

-If the floor underneath is in the desired shape, you can skip this step and glue LVT directly onto it.
-If it isn't, you'll have to place wood or vinyl underlayment between your old floor and your new floor.
-Wood underlayment should be plywood that's about 1/4-inch thick.
+If the subfloor is in good shape, you can skip this step and glue LVT directly onto it.
+If it isn't, you'll have to place wood or vinyl underlayment between the subfloor and your new flooring.
+Wood underlayment should be plywood that's about 1/4 inch thick.

 You can also place vinyl over a wood subfloor as well as over most any other surface.
-To use vinyl underlayment, roll it out, cut it, tape it at the seams and put it in place.
+To use vinyl underlayment, roll it out, cut it, tape it at the seams, and put it in place.
 Unlike wood, vinyl underlayment doesn't attach to the subfloor.
-Instead, it "floats" above it with LVT adhered to it, and it will expand, so make sure to create 1/4-inch gap around the room's parameter and vents.
+Instead, it "floats" above it, and it will expand, so make sure to create 1/4-inch gap around the room's perimeter and vents.
 Do not place heavy objects on it, as they may cause it to buckle.

 Before putting the first tile in place, you should have a design in mind.
 Divide the room in equal quarters with two chalk lines and measure the amount of tiles you'll need from there, or you can lay them out starting from the lines to better see their configuration.
 Remember to figure in grout lines when studying the layout.

 Mark the location as to where you will lay the first tile.
 Make it close to the door and center it or its grout line to the middle of the doorway.
-Keep balance in mind as you go to avoid using too many of the same size tiles in one area and avoid placing only narrow titles at the room's parameter.
+Keep balance in mind as you go to avoid using too many of the same-size tiles in one area and avoid placing only narrow tiles at the room's perimeter.

-Your first tile will dictate how the rest of your tiles look, so make sure to be precise about how and where you place it.
+Your first tile will determine the alignment of the rest of your tiles, so make sure to be precise about how and where you place it.
 As you work your way into the room, continue to set the tiles.
-When it comes to setting tile under the trim, you'll need to slide it underneath, but don't allow it to stick to the floor immediately because it will be too difficult to remove if you make a mistake.
+When it comes to setting tile under the trim, you'll need to slide it underneath, but if you're gluing the tile, don't allow it to touch the floor first or it will be too difficult to remove if you make a mistake.
 Instead, hold it slightly above the floor to gauge where it will land and place it down.

 For awkwardly shaped spaces in the room, you may need to cut tiles.
 Before you do, make sure you have something underneath them so you don't cut through to the floor.
-Mark the area on the tile where you wish to cut and apply heat with a heat gun to remove that area.
 If you're cutting a straight edge, you can score where you wish to cut, and the tile will snap off at that line.
 You can use a utility knife for this purpose.

-With a 100-pound floor roller, set the tiles.
+If you glued the tiles as opposed to snapping them together like laminate planks, use a 100-pound floor roller to embed the tiles firmly in the adhesive.
 Roll over each one twice to permanently affix it to the floor.
 If you don't own a roller of this size, you can rent one.
-Don't use a rolling pin or laminate roller — it needs to be heavy to secure the tiles in place.
+Don't use a rolling pin or laminate roller; it needs to be heavy to secure the tiles in place.

-At the floor's edges, place carpet bars to conceal the transition from one surface to the next using a hammer and hacksaw.
+At the floor's edges, place carpet bars using a hammer and hacksaw to conceal the transition from one surface to the next.